 Hypnotherapy is the use of hypnosis for therapeutic purposes.
 Hypnosis means producing a state of mind in which a person cannot perform voluntary actions and is very responsive to suggestions or instructions.

 Some people are more able to be hypnotized than others.
-Self-hynosis might also be used along with sessions with a hypnotherapist.
+Self-hypnosis might also be used along with sessions with a hypnotherapist.

 There is a wide variation in the training and credentials of hypnotherapies.
 Certification is given by many organizations, with different requirements.
 In the United States, there is no universally accepted standard or licensing for hypnotherapies.
 Although many therapists are not licensed medical professionals, some doctors, dentists, and psychologists are trained in hypnotherapy and might use hypnosis in their practices.